muarachmann/web_scrapping/README.md

 # web_scrapping
-A program to scrap gsoc website
+A program to scrap gsoc website and notify